charmbracelet/mods/README.md

 ## What Can It Do?

 Mods works by reading standard in and prefacing it with a prompt supplied in the `mods` arguments.
-It sends the input text to a GPT model and prints out the result, optionally asking GPT to format the response as Markdown.
+It sends the input text to an LLM and prints out the result, optionally asking the LLM to format the response as Markdown.
 This gives you a way to "question" the output of a command.
 Mods will also work on standard in or an argument supplied prompt individually.

 For example you can: